StevenLomon/CS50-final-project/README.md

 lesson to take away from being stuck here for a little while is that the actions in the .html files should link to the routes, not html files

+All image validation was added and then instead of saving the image locally to an uploads folder, the image is saved to our S3 bucket like we tried out in rekognition.py.
+Two things of importance:
+1. I had to use s3.upload_fileobj and not s3.upload_file since it's a file uploaded through a Flask form and not stored locally on my filesystem.
+In a web application, it's more secure to handle files in memory (using file-like objects) rather than saving them to disk, which might expose them to unintended access!
+2. It was important that I added a file.seek(0) before uploading the image.
+I managed to upload an image to S3 before adding that little piece of code and the image was corrupted and couldn't be opened

 Try it out here: